Culebra National Wildlife Refuge: Ecology

+Wildlife

-More than 50,000 seabirds of 13 species breed and nurture their young at the refuge annually, with the largest sooty tern nesting in the Culebra archipelago being found on Peninsula Flamenco.
+As an Important Bird Area, more than 50,000 seabirds of 13 species breed and nurture their young at the refuge annually, with the largest sooty tern nesting in the Culebra archipelago being found on the Flamenco Peninsula.
+Luis Peña Cay is one of the three critical nesting sites of white-tailed tropicbird (Phaethon lepturus) in Puerto Rico, the other two being in Mona Island and the limestone cliffs of Guajataca in Quebradillas.

-Many other bird species permanently call Culebra home while three species of sea turtles, including leatherback and hawksbill, use the waters surrounding Culebra and nest on refuge beaches.
+At least three species of sea turtles, including leatherback and hawksbill, use the waters surrounding Culebra and nest on refuge beaches.
+Another notable species found within the wildlife refuge is the Culebra giant anole (Anolis roosevelti), an extremely rare and possibly extinct anole species that grows six inches long.